Fair-Share Allocations for Agents with Arbitrary Entitlements: Model

 We formally define some shares from the literature. {The \emph{proportional share} of agent $i$ with valuation $v_i$ and entitlement $b_i$ for items $\items$ is $\proportional{b_i}{v_i}{\items}= b_i\cdot v_i(\items)$.
 When $v_i$ and $\items$ are clear from context we omit them from the notation and denote this share by $\proportionalbi$. } We next define the maximin share (MMS), which is defined for the equal entitlements case.

-\begin{definition}[maximin Share (MMS)] The \emph{maximin share (MMS)} of agent $i$ with valuation $v_i$ over $\items$, when there are $n$ agents, which we denote by $\MMSfull{n}$, is defined to be the highest value she can ensure herself by spiting the goods to $n$ bundles and getting the worse one.
+\begin{definition}[maximin Share (MMS)] The \emph{maximin share (MMS)} of agent $i$ with valuation $v_i$ over $\items$, when there are $n$ agents, which we denote by $\MMSfull{n}$, is defined to be the highest value she can ensure herself by splitting the goods to $n$ bundles and getting the worst one.
 Formally:

 \end{definition} When $v_i$ and $\items$ are clear from context, we denote this share by $\MMSn$, and when $n$ is also clear from context, we simply use the term MMS.